bytebase/bytebase.com-old/content/docs/en/concepts/migration-types.md

 title: Migration Types
 ---

-Bytebase records the migration history with the migration type info.
+Bytebase records the migration history with the migration type information.

 ## Schema Migration